myllynen/pcp-bcc-pmda/README.md

 external systems like
 [Elasticsearch](http://pcp.io/man/man1/pcp2elasticsearch.1.html),
 [Graphite](http://pcp.io/man/man1/pcp2graphite.1.html), and
-[Zabbix](http://pcp.io/man/man1/pcp2zabbix.1.html), it lack ability to directly connect to performance metric data sources like eBPF/BCC for efficient kernel tracing programs.
+[Zabbix](http://pcp.io/man/man1/pcp2zabbix.1.html), it lacks the ability to directly connect to performance metric data sources like eBPF/BCC for efficient kernel tracing programs.

 There is a need to connect eBPF/BCC programs to a unified performance metrics framework like PCP.
-There is a need to connect PCP to easily connect to a kernel tracing toolkit like eBPF/BCC.
+There is a need to connect PCP easily to a kernel tracing toolkit like eBPF/BCC.

 ## Solution

-PCP BCC PMDA is a plugin which extracts live performance data from eBPF programs by using BCC (BPF Compiler Collection) Python frontend and provides them to any PCP client for archiving, monitoring, exporting, and analysis purposes.
+PCP BCC PMDA is a plugin which extracts live performance data from eBPF programs by using the BCC (BPF Compiler Collection) Python frontend and provides them to any PCP client for archiving, monitoring, exporting, and analysis purposes.
 It loads and acts as a bridge for any number of configured, separate BCC Python modules embedding BPF code.
 Existing BCC